Sameer0535/SCT_WD_Task02/README.md

-# SCT_WD_Task02 - Stopwatch Web Application – VS Code Edition
+# SCT_WD_Task02 - Stopwatch Web Application

-This repository contains the submission for *Task 1* of the *Web Development Track* under *Skillcraft Technology*.
+This repository contains the submission for *Task 2* of the *Web Development Track* under *Skillcraft Technology*.

 ## 📌 Project Overview
 This project is a professional stopwatch web application built with HTML, CSS, and JavaScript.
 It allows users to start, pause, reset, and record lap times with millisecond precision.